Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 typing `o` and pressing enter.
 When asked wether you are sure, type `y` and enter again.

-Now we will create two partitions, one for `/boot` and one for [`lvm`][wikipedia-lvm].
+Now you are going to create two partitions, one for `/boot` and one for [`lvm`][wikipedia-lvm].
 Following is a list of what to enter. `<CR>` denotes pressing the enter key.